Róbert Boženík: MŠK Žilina

-2018–19 season

 Boženík made his professional Fortuna Liga debut for Žilina against Nitra on 28 July 2018, scoring the winning goal in the 54th minute, after an assist by Jakub Holúbek.
 He was named Fortuna Liga's player of the month for October 2018.
 Boženík was also praised for his successful spell and crowned one of the league's greatest talents after the autumn part of the 2018–19 season by experts in the media.
 On 1 December 2018, MŠK had announced a contract extension until June 2022.
 In the final round of the main part of the Fortuna Liga season, Boženík replaced Filip Balaj in the 76th minute and scoring the decisive goal, ending in a 2–1 victory for MSK Žilina against ŽP Šport Podbrezová.
 At the Slovnaft Cup against FC Spartak Trnava, Boženík was also one of the players who missed a penalty in the shoot-out.
 However, in the league, it took him 2 1/2 months to score again, scoring two against Ružomberok in final match of the season, in a 4–2 victory.
 Overall, Boženík completed the season with 15 goals in 39 competitive games for Žilina.

-2019–20 season

 Based on past season's performances, Boženík was expected to rank among Fortuna Liga's leading top scorers in the new season as well.
 On 21 September 2019, Boženík scored against competition's newcomer FK Pohronie, securing the 2–1 victory alongside Filip Kaša.
 At the Slovnaft Cup, Boženík came on as a tactical substitute to avoid an upset elimination in a match against Odeva Lipany, earning a 1–0 victory for Žilina after a goal by Patrik Myslovič.
 During a yellow card suspension, he played single 2.
 Liga fixture against Komárno (1–1) for MŠK reserve squad on 27 October 2019, secured the point for MŠK with a late equaliser.